gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 This job is run only on [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror) on triggered pipelines.

-#### `Trigger:ha-validate`

-This manual job triggers a pipeline in the [GitLab Provisioner](https://gitlab.com/gitlab-org/distribution/gitlab-provisioner) project passing the URL to the package built by `Trigger:package` job, which will spin up an HA instance in Terraform using that package and run QA against it.

-This job is run only on [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror) on triggered pipelines.

 #### `Trigger:RAT`

 This manual job triggers a pipeline in the